-ONE AMERICAN'S MISSION TO RESCUE VICTIMS OF THE TWENTIETH CENTURY'S FIRST GENOCIDE
+SMYRNA, SEPTEMBER 1922: THE AMERICAN MISSION TO RESCUE VICTIMS OF THE 20TH CENTURY'S FIRST GENOCIDE

 The Great Fire tells the harrowing and inspiring story of Asa Jennings and a strong-willed naval officer, Lt.
 Commander Halsey Powell, who together orchestrated one of the century's greatest humanitarian missions.
 Emboldened by his religious faith, Jennings worked tirelessly to feed and transport the thousands of desperate people while Powell, a war hero and Kentucky gentleman, skirted orders so that he could bring America's Navy to the rescue.
 By the time the horrible events in Turkey had ended, Jennings and Powell had helped rescue almost a million refugees.

 Drawing extensively from survivors' stories, fresh primary sources, and years of research, Ureneck has painted an unforgettable portrait of the fire at Smyrna—the symbolic end of five hundred years of Ottoman rule and the final act in a ten-year religious slaughter.
 This gripping narrative reveals forces that would define the rest of the century: virulent nationalism, trading oil for national principles, and conflict and misunderstanding between the Christian West and Moslem East.
 This is an astonishing look at a pivotal, but little known, moment in our history viewed through the lens of the hopeful story of two men who faced a savage crisis with an unshakeable decency.

 La Mort de Smyrne (The Death of Smyrna), René Puaux

 16 Sep 1922: Turks Killed 120,000, East Oregonian

 15 Sep 1922: Turks Kill Women and Babes, The Evening Star